Kraków John Paul II International Airport

 Kraków John Paul II International Airport (Kraków Airport im.
 Jana Pawła II since 4 September 2007; earlier in Międzynarodowy Port Lotniczy im.
 Jana Pawła II Kraków–Balice) (IATA: KRK, ICAO: EPKK) is an international airport located near Kraków, in the village of Balice, 11 km west of the city centre, in southern Poland.

-It is the second busiest airport of the country in terms of the volume of passengers served annually.
-The airport is named after Pope John Paul II.
+The airport is named after Pope John Paul II (1920–2005).
+It is the second-busiest airport of the country in terms of the volume of passengers served annually after Warsaw Chopin Airport.
+In 2024, it handled over 11 million passengers.

 History

 Early years

-The airport opened for civil aviation in 1964.
-The Balice airport was a military site until 28 February 1968.
+Construction of the airport started in 1964.
+It opened for civil aviation in 1967, and was a military site until 28 February 1968.
 Four years later, the first passenger terminal was built there.

+In the 1970s, the airport saw further development, which included an increase in the length of the runway by 400 meters, the construction of taxiways, and the installation of high intensity runway lights.

 In 1988, the authorities decided to build a new terminal that was opened for public use in 1993.
 In 1995, the entire apron was modernized.

-In 1995, the airport's name was changed from Kraków–Balice Airport to John Paul II International Airport Kraków–Balice, to honor Pope John Paul II, who spent many years of his life in Kraków and had served as Archbishop of Kraków from 1963 until his elevation to the Papacy in 1978.
+In 1995, the airport's name was changed from Kraków–Balice Airport to John Paul II International Airport Kraków–Balice, to honor Pope John Paul II, who was born in relatively nearby Wadowice and had spent many years of his life in Kraków, including serving as Archbishop of Kraków from 1963 until his elevation to the Papacy in 1978.
 For marketing reasons, the official name was further "streamlined" on 4 September 2007 as Kraków Airport im.
 Jana Pawła II.